sashakid/ios-guide/Main/10_multithreading_concurrency.md

 __task__

 Is used to refer to the abstract concept of work that needs to be performed

+__Difference between `queue` and `thread`__

+A message queue is a data structure for holding messages from the time they're sent until the time the receiver retrieves and acts on them.
+Generally queues are used as a way to 'connect' producers (of data) & consumers (of data).
+A thread pool is a pool of threads that do some sort of processing.
+A thread pool will normally have some sort of thread-safe queue (refer message queue) attached to allow you to queue up jobs to be done.
+Here the queue would usually be termed 'task-queue'.
+So in a way thread pool could exist at your producer end (generating data) or consumer end (processing the data).
+And the way to 'pass' that data would be through queues.
+Why the need for this "middleman" - It decouples the systems.
+Producers do not know about consumers & vice versa.
+The Consumers are not bombarded with data if there is a spike in Producer data.
+The queue length would increase but the consumers are safe.

+Example:

+_In iOS the main thread, also called the UI thread, is very important because it is in charge of dispatching the events to the appropriate widget and this includes the drawing events, basically the UI that the user sees & interacts.
+If you touch a button on screen, the UI thread dispatches the touch event to the app, which in turn sets its pressed state and posts an request to the event queue.
+The UI thread dequeues the request and notifies the widget to redraw itself._

+Queues are cheaper.
+They reduce the memory cost for storing thread stacks in the application’s memory space.
+Tappings into the kernel are done when absolutely necessary.
+They eliminate the code needed to create and configure the threads.
+They eliminate the code needed to manage and schedule work on threads.
+They simplify the code we have to write.
+We focus on the work to be performed without having to worry about thread creation and management including thread communication.
+And so the underlying queueing software handles all of the thread creation and management for us and the benefit is that it manages threads much more efficiently than the corresponding threaded code.

+__Difference between `main queue` and `main thread`__

+The main thread is the one that starts our program, and it’s also the one where all our UI work must happen.
+However, there is also a main queue, and although sometimes we use the terms `main thread` and `main queue` interchangeably, they aren’t quite the same thing.
+It’s a subtle distinction, but it can sometimes matter: although your `main queue` will always execute on the `main thread` (and is therefore where you’ll be doing your UI work!), it’s also possible that other queues might sometimes run on the `main thread` – the system is free to move things around in whatever way is most efficient.
+So, if you’re on the `main queue` then you’re definitely on the `main thread`, but being on the `main thread` doesn’t automatically mean you’re on the `main queue` – a different queue could temporarily be running on the `main thread`.

 <a name="multithreading-api-alternatives"></a>
 ## API для работы с многопоточностью и их альтернативы